 Ellen DeVoe , PhD

-At BUSSW, DeVoe is currently associate dean for academic affairs and has previously served as associated dean of research, director of Trauma & Violence specialization, and was the inaugural director of the PhD Program in Social Work.
-At the national level, DeVoe is a member of the consensus study team for the National Academies of Sciences, Engineering, and Medicine, Strengthening the Military Family Readiness System for a Changing American Society.
+Dr. DeVoe is currently associate dean for academic affairs and has previously served as associated dean of research, director of Trauma & Violence specialization, and was the inaugural director of the PhD Program in Social Work at the BU School of Social Work.
+At the national level, Dr. DeVoe is a member of the consensus study team for the National Academies of Sciences, Engineering, and Medicine, Strengthening the Military Family Readiness System for a Changing American Society.
 In 2019, DeVoe contributed to two policy briefs for the American Professional Society on the Abuse of Children, Center for Child Policy.
 She also was an invited member of two Council of Social Work Education’s Curriculum Task Forces on Military Social Work and Trauma-Informed Care.